 |Current total no. of leisure makers

-The straw has to be hollow-stemmed and long length.
-In general only the top section from seed head to first leaf node is used for plaiting.
+For most forms of work, the straw must be hollow-stemmed and long length.
+In general, only the top section from seed head to first leaf node is used for plaiting.
 The second joint may be used for marquetry.
-With the exception of spiral plait, joining is not normally incorporated into the plait.
-For this reason the plait is only made to the length of the available straws.
-In contrast straw plaiting for the hat industry used short lengths of prepared straws and regular joining was part of the process.
+Except for spiral plait, joining is not normally incorporated into the plait.
+For this reason, the plait is only made to the length of the available straws.
+In contrast straw plaiting for the hat industry, from which some techniques are taken, used short lengths of prepared straws and regular joining was part of the process.

 The preparation of the straw is specific to the different techniques and adapted to the type of straw being used.
 According to the technique used a suitable type, size (by length and diameter) and quality of straw has to be selected.
 Straw has to be damped before use.
 Straw may be bleached or dyed using a number of methods.